 Subject to 708.1.0, the mailer must be able to show compliance with eligibility requirements (by bundle, tray, sack, or pallet), and list the number of addressed pieces by presort level for each 5-digit and 3-digit ZIP Code destination as appropriate for the prices and discounts claimed.
 Documentation is not required if each addressed piece in the mailing is of identical weight and pieces are separated by zone, price, and destination entry (if applicable) when presented for mailing.

 29.2 Destination Network Distribution Center

-For this standard, destination network distribution center (DNDC) includes the facilities in Exhibit 346.3.1, or a USPS-designated facility.
+For this standard, destination network distribution center (DNDC) includes the facilities and ZIP Code ranges as noted in L601 and L602, or a USPS-designated facility.

 DNDC container prices apply as follows: